mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet_details.rst

 Quick Start Guide - Public Testnet
 *************************************

-The BitShares Open Public Testnet has been deployed and is fully functional for anyone to use and is shared among developers.
+The DNA Open Public Testnet has been deployed and is fully functional for anyone to use and is shared among developers.
 All developers take the opportunity to construct a tutorial.

 .. contents:: Table of Contents